xitu/gold-miner/TODO1/intermediate-design-patterns-in-swift.md

 What is it that makes the `for item in collection` loop work?
 The answer is Swift's `SequenceType`.

-By using the _Iterator_ pattern in a `for ... in` loop, you can iterate over any type that conforms to the `SequenceType` protocol.
+By using the **迭代器** pattern in a `for ... in` loop, you can iterate over any type that conforms to the `SequenceType` protocol.

 The built-in collection types `Array` and `Dictionary` already conform to `SequenceType`, so you generally don't need to think about `SequenceType` unless you code your own collections.
 Still, it's nice to know. :\]

-Another design pattern that you'll often see used in conjunction with _Iterator_ is the _Command_ design pattern, which captures the notion of invoking a specific behavior on a target when asked.
+Another design pattern that you'll often see used in conjunction with **迭代器** is the **Command** design pattern, which captures the notion of invoking a specific behavior on a target when asked.

-For this tutorial, you'll use _Command_ to determine if a `Turn` was a match, and compute your game's score from that.
+For this tutorial, you'll use **Command** to determine if a `Turn` was a match, and compute your game's score from that.

-Create a new file named _Scorer.swift_, and replace its contents with the following code:
+Create a new file named **Scorer.swift**, and replace its contents with the following code:

 ```swift